boubinjg/PROWESS/README.md

-# PROWESS
+# IoTLabScheduler
-A Testbed for Programmable Wireless Edge Systems

-V0.0 Release Coming August 2022
+Scheduler for the Pomerene IoT lab experiment environment